Testing Strategies and Tactics for Mobile Applications

 Because there are so many different makes and models of devices, it is often too expensive to buy a remote real device solution for all the devices that you need to test against.
-Fortunately, you can “rent” testing time on a resource that is shared with others and is managed for you.
+Fortunately, you can “rent” testing time on a resource that is shared with others and managed for you.
 You simply need to open an account, and then buy testing time with a given make and model of device when and where you need it.

 Scripting: The Repeatability Challenge

-Our last challenge of mobile testing is what we call scripting, the method of defining a test.
+The last challenge of mobile testing is what we call scripting, which is the method of defining a test.
 Script execution can either be manual or automated.
-You either write down the scripts in a document or a spreadsheet, which is then used by a test engineer who manually interacts with the test environment to determine pass/fail, or you run automated scripts that in turn drive interaction with the device and application, and record the results.
+You either write down the scripts in a document or a spreadsheet, which is then used by a test engineer who manually interacts with the test environment to determine pass/fail, or you run automated scripts that in turn drive interaction with the device and application, which record the results.

 Because there are so many different devices with different interface options, automated scripting needs to be abstracted away from the device to be of any real use.
 Consider a script that follows strict keystrokes/gestures on an Apple iPhone.
 This script would not have any chance of working on a Samsung device, because the user interfaces are different.
 Fortunately, most real device automated testing software provides high-level scripting that operate on the text, image, or object layer.
 Most device emulators are capable of automating test execution using a higher-level, abstracted scripting language that is not device dependent.